appreciated/vaadin-app-layout/app-layout-examples/app-layout-theme-example/README.md

-# Example for App Layout with a sticky footer in menu
+# Example how to theme the App Layout

 This project can be used as a starting point to create your own Vaadin application.
 It has the necessary dependencies and files to help you get started.